peter1357908/cosc-60-final-project/doc/Userguide.md

 - `req files local`

-This requests the local DHT

-- `req files all`

-This requests the entire DHT.

-- `req files`

-This requests only the local DHT.
+This requests the local DHT, that is the supernode's DHT.

 - `req supernodes`

 This requests a list of all supernodes in the P2P network.

-- `req dl fileID fileHost`
+- `req dl fileID (IP:port)`

-This requests a download of a file named fileID from fileHost (IP:port)
+This requests a download of a file named fileID.

+A big caveat is that before downloading, the user must `req files local` or `req files all` since we assume that the user must search for available files and hosts before choosing to download.

 ### Post